ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 In Cxbx-Reloaded's Input settings, select MS Gamepad S, click Configure.
 Set Device to XInput/0/Gamepad, click Default Bindings.
 Give the Profile a name and Save.
 In Video settings, set Display Resolution to your screen resolution and refresh rate, uncheck Use Exclusive Fullscreen Mode, check Maintain Aspect Ratio, and check Force VSync.
 Rename the file boot.id to something else in the root folder of game if existing.

 Open the game by vc3.xbe, start emulation.
 Press Alt-Enter to switch to fullscreen.
-As the game is 4:3, if your screen's resolution is 16:9, adjust motion pointer AR correction to 1333 to get the correct crosshair moving aspect ratio.
+As the game is 4:3, if your screen's resolution is 16:9, set motion pointer AR correction to 1333 in app to get the correct crosshair moving aspect ratio.
 Due to the curved crosshair movement used by the game, aim will have some distortions especially at corners of the screen.

 For Silent Scope 2 (in Silent Scope Complete), select EMS TopGun II in Input settings, use Default Bindings.
 Assign Gamepad RS Button to a button/motion to hide Laser dot in game, also assign Gamepad D-pad Up/Down/Left/Right to buttons/motions for menu navigation when necessary.